-Fani-Kayode to Elder statesmen: Prevail on Buhari to resign - The Nation Newspaper — Nigeria Today
+Prevail on Buhari to resign, Fani-Kayode urges elder statesmen - The Punch — Nigeria Today

-Fani-Kayode to Elder statesmen: Prevail on Buhari to resign – The Nation Newspaper
+Prevail on Buhari to resign, Fani-Kayode urges elder statesmen – The Punch

 |